Why Are Triangles the Strongest Shape? The Engineering Secret Hidden in Geometry

 Architecture and engineering: Determining diagonal bracing lengths, calculating ramp slopes, designing roof structures, and analyzing force vectors all rely on the Pythagorean theorem.

 Pythagorean triples are sets of three positive integers that satisfy the equation a² + b² = c².
 The most famous is 3-4-5, but there are infinitely many.
 Common triples include 5-12-13, 8-15-17, and 7-24-25.
 Any multiple of a Pythagorean triple is also a triple, so 6-8-10 (double of 3-4-5) and 9-12-15 (triple of 3-4-5) also work.
+For a deeper understanding of why the theorem works geometrically, explore Math is Fun's visual proof of the Pythagorean theorem.
 These integer solutions are particularly useful in construction and design where whole number measurements are preferred.

 The Formula: